FENECON Commercial 50 — Assembly and Operating Instructions

 |

-Care must be taken to ensure that three different phases are used.
+Ensure that three different phases are used.
 If only one phase is used, damage may occur. |

-Once the components have been installed, the app still needs to be installed. |
+After installing the components, the app still needs to be installed. |

-Manual mode is only suitable for temporary operation.
+| Manual mode is only suitable for temporary operation.
 For permanent operation, the external relay control must be used. |

-8.3.
+17.3.
 Control of a heating element greater than 6 kW

 (control via external relay)